shujianbu/RunInAsia/README.md

 Mapping Asia’s Workouts
 =========

 This is a project created for The Wall Street Journal.
 After seeing projects that mapped the workout routes of residents in cities across Europe and the U.S., I felt like doing one for the cities in Asia.
 I grew up in Asia, where the faces of many cities are quite unique, due to their long histories and geographies.
 I thought this would be fun.
+Here's how I created this: http://blogs.wsj.com/scene/2014/03/06/quiz-where-asias-movers-shakers-work-out/

 <p align="center">